proxmox/proxmox-backup/docs/certificate-management.rst

    commercial Certificate Authority (CA)).

-3. Use an ACME provider like Let’s Encrypt to get a trusted certificate with automatic renewal; this is also integrated in the `Proxmox Backup`_ API and web interface.
+3. Use an ACME provider like Let’s Encrypt to get a trusted certificate with automatic renewal; this is also integrated in the Proxmox Backup API and web interface.

-Certificates are managed through the `Proxmox Backup`_ web-interface/API or using the the ``proxmox-backup-manager`` CLI tool.
+Certificates are managed through the Proxmox Backup web-interface/API or using the ``proxmox-backup-manager`` CLI tool.

 .. _sysadmin_certs_upload_custom: